 A fundamental reform of major interest rate benchmarks was undertaken globally, including the replacement of LIBOR and Canadian Dollar Offered Rate ("CDOR"), with alternative benchmark rates.
 The publication of certain LIBOR rates were discontinued in January 2022.
-The remaining LIBOR rates and all tenors of CDOR will be discontinued on June 30, 2023 and June 28, 2024, respectively.
-The recommended alternative reference rates for LIBOR and CDOR are SOFR and Canadian Overnight Repo Rate Average, respectively.
-The Company still has exposures to the LIBOR and CDOR on certain financial instruments that will be replaced or reformed as part of these market-wide initiatives as described below.
+The remaining LIBOR rates were discontinued in June 2023.
+All tenors of CDOR will be discontinued in June 2024.
+The recommended alternative reference rates for LIBOR and CDOR are SOFR and Canadian Overnight Repo Rate Average ("CORRA"), respectively.